liferay/liferay-frontend-projects/dxp/architecture/rich_text_editors.md

 > Loads the necessary scripts and styles of an editor

-This tag was initially created to [Provide a new tag to be able to include input-editors Javascript alone (without the HTML)](https://issues.liferay.com/browse/LPS-78451).
+This tag was initially created to [provide a new tag to be able to include input-editors JavaScript alone (without the HTML)](https://issues.liferay.com/browse/LPS-78451).
 It allows the developer of an app to include all the necessary scripts that power a Rich Text Editor (CKEditor, TinyMCE, AlloyEditor...) so that their global APIs are later present in the `global` object for a deferred usage.

 ```jsp
 <%@ taglib uri="http://liferay.com/tld/editor" prefix="liferay-editor" %>